davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 experimental results in several scenarios and advises its use over BKN.
 The Ca-in-OPX thermometer generally yields results coincident with BKN temperatures (sensibly, as they were calibrated from the same dataset) [@Brey1990].
-The Ca-in-OPX thermometer yields remarkably little within-sample scatter, possibly the result of fast diffusion and complete re-equilibration of small amounts of Ca in orthopyroxene, or of generally higher stability of this more refractory phase against late magmatic modification. <!-- *** --->
+The low within-sample scatter of the Ca-in-OPX thermometer possibly results from the fast diffusion and complete re-equilibration of small amounts of Ca in orthopyroxene, or of the stability of relatively refractory orthopyroxene against late magmatic modification. <!-- *** --->

 ### Core temperatures